wpmetabox/mb-yoast-seo/readme.txt

 1. Plugin in action

 == Changelog ==

+= 1.3.4 =
+* Added check to see if element exists before it's targeted.
+* Fixed JS error when use group fields

+= 1.3.3 =
+* Use helper function to get correct URL to current folder, which can be used in plugins and themes

 = 1.3.2 =
 * Fix: Make sure JavaScript file is enqueued only for posts.
 No conflicts with MB Settings Page or other extensions.